Business valuation: Weighted average cost of capital

 The resultant discount rate is used for cases where the overall cashflows are discounted—i.e. as opposed to the cashflows to equity—and is thus applied to the subject company's net cash flow to total invested capital.

 One of the problems with this method is that the valuator may elect to calculate WACC according to the subject company's existing capital structure, the average industry capital structure, or the optimal capital structure.
 Such discretion detracts from the objectivity of this approach, in the minds of some critics.

-Indeed, since the WACC captures the risk of the subject business itself, the existing or contemplated capital structures, rather than industry averages, are the appropriate choices for business valuation.
+Since the WACC captures the risk of the subject business itself, the existing or contemplated capital structures, rather than industry averages, are the appropriate choices for business valuation.

 Capital asset pricing model

 The capital asset pricing model (CAPM) provides one method of determining a discount rate in business valuation.
 The CAPM originated from the Nobel Prize-winning studies of Harry Markowitz, James Tobin, and William Sharpe.
 The method derives the discount rate by adding risk premium to the risk-free rate.
 The risk premium is derived by multiplying the equity risk premium with beta, a measure of stock price volatility.
 Beta is compiled by various researchers for particular industries and companies, and measures systematic risks of investment.

 One of the criticisms of the CAPM is that beta is derived from volatility of prices of publicly traded companies, which differ from non-publicly companies in liquidity, marketability, capital structures and control.
 Other aspects such as access to credit markets, size, and management depth are generally different, too.
 Where a privately held company can be shown to be sufficiently similar to a public company, the CAPM may be suitable.
 However, it requires the knowledge of market stock prices for calculation.
 For private companies that do not sell stock on the public capital markets, this information is not readily available.
 Therefore, calculation of beta for private firms is problematic.
 The build-up cost of capital model, discussed below, is the typical choice in such cases.